daemon1995/era_gaming_mods/Advanced Classes Mod/readme.txt

 - What happens if I learn a secondary skill and later forget it?
 Will I keep all bonuses?
 Answer: No. When you unlearn secondary skills, you will lose M/GM level and maybe even drop out of your current class.

-- Click on the Kingdom Overview
+- Right-Click on the Kingdom Overview
 Answer: The poor Kingdom Overview will show your income including your spendings of the previous day.
 So keep that in mind, numbers might be negative if you spend more then you have income.

 - There are many new effects on artifacts, spells and skills, how the they scale?
 I want to do the math!